Caspar2318/chatGPT_App/README.md

-# chatGPT_App
+# chatGPT_App for coding

+use OpenAI API Codex, which translates natural language to code

-# npm create vite@latest client --template vanilla
+#npm create vite@latest client --template vanilla

-# Select a framework: Vanilla
+#Select a framework: Vanilla

-# Select a variant: JavaScript
+#Select a variant: JavaScript

-# cd client
+#cd client

-# npm install
+#npm install

-# npm run dev
+#npm run dev

+#npm install cors (use for cross origin requests) dotenv (use for secure environment variables) express (backend framework) nodemon (keep application running when implement changes continuesly) openai

+#server.js for backend to use api